The dirty truth about your phone – and why you need to stop scrolling in the bathroom

-But while health concerns about phones use usually focus on the distraction they can cause while driving, the possible effects of radiofrequency exposure, or just how addictive they can be.
+But while, health concerns about phone use usually focus on the distraction they can cause while driving, the possible effects of radiofrequency exposure, or just how addictive they can be.
 The microbial infection risk of your phone is much less appreciated – but it’s very real.

 A 2019 survey found that most people in the UK use their phones on the toilet.
 So it’s not surprising to discover studies have found our mobile phones to be dirtier than toilet seats.

-It’s been estimated that people touch their phone hundreds if not thousands of times a day.
-And while many of us wash our hands regularly after say, going to the bathroom, cooking, cleaning, or gardening, we are much less likely to consider washing our hands after touching our phones.
+It’s been estimated that people touch their phones hundreds, if not thousands, of times a day.
+And while many of us wash our hands regularly after, say, going to the bathroom, cooking, cleaning, or gardening, we are much less likely to consider washing our hands after touching our phones.
 But given how disgusting and germ-infested phones can be, maybe it’s time to think more about mobile phone hygiene.

 Germs, bacteria, viruses

-Hands pick up bacteria and viruses all the time and are recognised as a route for acquiring infection.
-So too are the phones we touch.
-A number of studies conducted on the microbiological colonisation of mobile phones show that they can be contaminated with many different kinds of potentially pathogenic bacteria.
+Hands pick up bacteria and viruses all the time and are recognized as a route for acquiring infection.
+So too, are the phones we touch.
+A number of studies conducted on the microbiological colonization of mobile phones show that they can be contaminated with many different kinds of potentially pathogenic bacteria.

-These include the diarrhea-inducing E. coli (which, by the way, comes from human poo) and the skin-infecting Staphylococcus, as well as Actinobacteria, which can cause tuberculosis and diphtheria, Citrobacter, which can lead to painful urinary tract infections, and Enterococcus, which is known to cause meningitis.
-Klebsiella, Micrococcus, Proteus, Pseudomonas and Streptococcus have also been found on phones and all can have equally nasty effects on humans.
+These include the diarrhea-inducing E. coli (which, by the way, comes from human feces) and the skin-infecting Staphylococcus, as well as Actinobacteria, which can cause tuberculosis and diphtheria, Citrobacter, which can lead to painful urinary tract infections, and Enterococcus, which is known to cause meningitis.
+Klebsiella, Micrococcus, Proteus, Pseudomonas, and Streptococcus have also been found on phones, and all can have equally nasty effects on humans.

 Research has found that many pathogens on phones are often antibiotic resistant, meaning they can’t be treated with conventional drugs.
 This is worrying as these bacteria can cause skin, gut and respiratory infections that can be life-threatening.

-Phones contain plastic which can harbour and transmit viruses some of which (the common cold virus) can live on hard plastic surfaces for up to a week.
+Phones contain plastic that can harbor and transmit viruses, some of which (the common cold virus) can live on hard plastic surfaces for up to a week.
 Other viruses such as COVID-19, rotavirus (a highly infectious stomach bug that typically affects babies and young children), influenza and norovirus – which can cause serious respiratory and gut infections – can persist in an infectable form for several days.

 Indeed, since the beginning of the COVID pandemic, the US Centers for Disease Control and Prevention has introduced guidelines for cleaning and disinfecting mobile phones – which, along with door handles, cash machines and lift buttons, are considered reservoirs of infection.